cambronerogithub/fast-api-social-media/README.md

 ````

-After all of this to make it easier for you import the colection I have added in this project from the folder called: Colections and Environments
+After all of this to make it easier for you import the colection I have added in this project from the folder called: Colections and Environments, also please make sure you select the DEV environment

 Please note that if you want to use the APIs first (Locally) you need to: